peteroupc/MailLib/api/com.upokecenter.mail.Message.md

- 6532.)</li></ul> <p>It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.</p> <p>Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
-4.5.1).</p> <p>Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that use code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+ 6532.)</li></ul> <p>It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.</p> <p>This class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+4.5.1).</p> <p>In this implementation, if the content-transfer-encoding "quoted-printable" or "base64" occurs in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status"), that encoding is treated as unrecognized for the purpose of treating that message or body part as having a content type of "application/octet-stream" rather than the declared content type.
+This is a clarification to RFCs 2045 and 2049.
+  (This may result in "misdecoded" messages because in practice, most if not all messages of this kind don't use quoted-printable or base64 encodings for the whole body, but may do so in the body parts they contain.)</p> <p>This implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that use code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
 (Each encoded word still starts in "ASCII mode", though.)
 This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
-6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP or ISO-2022-JP-2, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.</p> <p>Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.</p>
+ 6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP or ISO-2022-JP-2, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.</p>
+ <p>Note that this library (the MailLib library) has no facilities for
+ sending and receiving email messages, since that's outside this library's scope.</p>

 ## Methods